Erbil SC: 2000s and rise to the top of domestic football

 Due to the poor performance of Iraqi clubs in the Asian Champions League, the club would qualify to Asia's second-tier club competition, The AFC Cup.
 The team reached the quarter final before they lost against Al-Kuwait club.
-Ahead of the 08-09 season, Erbil hired manager Thair Ahmed to replace Akram Salman, who left Erbil to go manage in Jordan with Al-Wehdat SC.
-The team also signed Gunian Ismail Bango and Senegalese Camara Flouseen, who became the first foreign players to play in Iraq.
+Ahead of the 08-09 season, Erbil hired manager Thair Ahmed to replace Akram Salman.
+The team also signed Ismail Bango and Camara Flouseen, who became the first foreign players to play in Iraq.
 The change in personnel did not effect Erbil, who won their third straight league title, after beating Al Najaf on penalties.
 The duo of Ahmed Salah and Luay Salah finished as the top two top goal scorers in the league, with 15 and 11 goals respectively.

 4th league title and focus on Asian campaigns

 Ahead of the 2009–10 Iraqi Premier League, Erbil aimed to become the first Iraqi team to win the league title 4 times in a row.
 They started off the season strong, finishing top of the Northern group, as well as top of Group 2 to reach the Semi Final against Al-Talaba, in the home leg played on the Franso Hariri Stadium, Erbil missed two penalties during the match, which ended in a 1–0 defeat.
 Al-Talaba went on the defensive in the return leg and managed to secure a 0–0 draw which was enough to knock Erbil out of title contention on aggregate.
 Erbil's northern rivals Duhok would go on to win the league.